Tiriyó language: Third-person pronouns

 There are two categories of pronouns in Tiriyó: speech act participant pronouns and the third-person pronouns.
 Pronouns can be subjects of transitive and intransitive sentences, as well as objects.
 However, pronouns cannot bear possessive morphology.
 The first-person pronoun, wɨ(ɨ), is unique in that it has a long vowel sound that is only heard if a clitic particle follows; as well, it does not have a derived collective form (instead, kɨmɛnjamo and anja are used).
 Anja is similar to third person pronouns, but is not affected by any of the semantic features that affect the rest of the third-person pronouns; thus, it is listed separately.
 Examples to illustrate:

-Third person pronouns are affected by features including visibility, proximity, and animacy.
-In the following example, ‘who’ is considered animate and ‘what’ is considered inanimate:
+Third-person pronouns are affected by features including visibility, proximity, and animacy.
+In the following example, is considered animate and is considered inanimate: